BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 1-50.md

 its nature.
 Otherwise the Buddha would have given such a method and described it in the Suttas.
-When they did ask him about a direct method, he said, a young man develops faith and goes forth, leaving his household life, he lives restrained by the rules of *patimokkha*, practices sense restraint, sees the danger in the slightest fault, moderate in eating and devoted to wakefulness, mindful and aware, dispelling the hindrances, and practicing jhana.
+When they did ask him about a direct method, he said, a young man develops faith and goes forth, leaving his household life, he lives restrained by the rules of
+<span lang="pi">*patimokkha*</span>, practices sense restraint, sees the
+danger in the slightest fault, moderate in eating and devoted to wakefulness, mindful and aware, dispelling the hindrances, and practicing jhana.

 I remember the first time I read that as a layman, I was also looking for a method.
 And I thought, “Well, this instruction is just too